ericstephens/fm22/chapter3.md

   1. Minimize or eliminate, when possible, those physical and combat conditions which might produce fear or panic.
   1. Inculcate in his command those factors which oppose such psychological conditions as anxiety, tension, insecurity, and uncertainty, by keeping his men informed and by promoting group identification.
   1. Furnish every possible support, physical and moral, for units which are isolated.
 Do not allow such units to feel that they are neglected, abandoned, or fighting a sacrifice mission.
-  1. Emphasize indoctrination which will prepare the unit to wage aggressive combat in the fact of reverses, of isolation, and of the unexpected.
+  1. Emphasize indoctrination which will prepare the unit to wage aggressive combat in the fact of reverses of isolation and of the unexpected.

-## LEADERSHIP FOR ATTACHED UNITS
+### LEADERSHIP FOR ATTACHED UNITS

 1. One of the major leadership problems that confronts the commanders of larger combat units such as divisions, corps, and armies is the proper handling of attached units.
 In corps especially, there is a continuous turn-over of divisions and separate units during the course of a campaign.
 The corps commander has the difficult problem of integrating newly attached units into the corps effort and of giving them a sense of belonging to the team.
 This calls for certain leadership techniques of a special nature in addition to the more general techniques previously discussed.
 1. To integrate newly attached units into his command, the commander should